okeefm/s3g/doc/gcode_protocol.markdown

 Registers

-    X: (optional) If present, disable the X axis stepper motor
+    X: (flag, optional) If present, disable the X axis stepper motor
-    Y: (optional) If present, disable the Y axis stepper motor
+    Y: (flag, optional) If present, disable the Y axis stepper motor
-    Z: (optional) If present, disable the Z axis stepper motor
+    Z: (flag, optional) If present, disable the Z axis stepper motor
-    A: (optional) If present, disable the A axis stepper motor
+    A: (flag, optional) If present, disable the A axis stepper motor
-    B: (optional) If present, disable the B axis stepper motor
+    B: (flag, optional) If present, disable the B axis stepper motor

 S3g Output